Privacy & Data Handling

 Overview

-All data is stored directly in the browser using:
+Apart from that cookie, all data is stored directly in the browser using:

 sessionStorage– temporary data automatically removed at the end of a browser sessionlocalStorage– persistent data such as consent preferences and technical keys that last between sessions